LAB OF INFORMATION SYSTEMS AND ANALYTICS

 - Text representation; Tokenization, Stemming, Lemmatization; Vector space; Similarity measures;

-3. Collaborative Filtering
+3. Collaborative Filtering ( content-based, item-based)

 - Centroid-based clustering; Hierarchical clustering; Agglomerative clustering; Density-based clustering; Quality evaluation;

 - Model training, validation and tuning; Classification; Regression; Feature Engineering; Decision Trees;

 - Bagging and Boosting; Bias vs. Variance trade-off; Over-fitting and Under-fitting; Random Forest

 - Lecture notes.
 Selected readings provided during the course.

 The exercises require to apply data analysis methods to a given dataset of limited complexity.

 The project requires to conduct a comparative analysis of different tools applied to a specific dataset or problem.

 The student must chose and motivate the most appropriate solution and deliver a report discussing a comparative analysis of the chosen methods.